 • The water level in the septic tank is higher than the outlet pipe (this indicates that the water is ponding in the distribution lines) — inspection should be conducted by a qualified practitioner.

-• Do have the septic tank and pump tank pumped by a licensed septic tank pumper every 3-5 years or more frequently.
+• DO have the septic tank and pump tank pumped by a licensed septic tank pumper every 3-5 years or more frequently if recommended.

-• Do keep your tank readily accessible by installing “risers”
+• DO keep your tank readily accessible by installing “risers” on tank accesses

-• Never inspect or pump out a septic tank yourself.
+• DON’T ever inspect or pump out a septic tank yourself.
 There is no oxygen in the tank for you to breathe and the tank contains deadly gases which can kill you in only a few seconds.

-• You should avoid putting anything into the septic system that doesn’t break down naturally or anything that takes a long time to break down.
+• DON’T put anything into the septic system that doesn’t break down naturally or anything that takes a long time to break down.
 Small amounts of paints, solvents, thinners, nail polish remover and other common household compounds flushed or poured down the drain can kill the bacteria that break down the organic matter in the wastewater.

-• Household disinfectants such as laundry bleach or toilet bowl cleaner can be used in moderation without affecting the operation of the septic system; however, overuse of disinfectants can kill the bacteria in a septic tank.
+• DON’T use excessive amounts of household disinfectants such as laundry bleach or toilet bowl cleaner.
+They can be used in moderation without affecting the operation of the septic system; however, overuse of disinfectants can kill the bacteria in a septic tank.

-• Some manufacturers promote the use of septic tank “cleaners”, “starters” or “enhancers” to aid in the digestion of the waste.
-These products are typically of little value and are not recommended.
+• DON’T use septic tank “cleaners”, “starters” or “enhancers” to aid in the digestion of the waste.
+Some manufacturers promote these products but they are typically of little value and are not recommended.